 Hi.
 I’m Jamie, a 12-year food allergy mom.
 I acquired this title when people didn’t know what food allergies were, when labeling laws were just emerging, before vegan was popular, and when the statistic was that most kids would outgrow milk allergies by age 2.
 It was a rough start for this new mom, no doubt about it.

-Upon our food allergy diagnosis, I immediately asked God to help me learn and find a way to help others.
+Upon our food allergy diagnosis, I asked God to help me learn and to find a way to help others.
 It was my best way to cope, hoping that something of good would come from this.
 Fortunately for me, at the same time, the world of blogging was just coming on scene because writing a cookbook really isn’t in my skill-set.
 I’m a teacher, an encourager, a researcher, and an organizer of ideas and information.
 Hence, this blog called Milk Allergy Mom soon started.

 “I found your blog through Google and noticed you had a Facebook page as well.
 I’m a tad overwhelmed at the moment and I’m so thankful I found you.
 My one year old son was just diagnosed yesterday with a dairy/milk allergy.
 I don’t even know where to begin.
 Is there anyway you can help me?
 It’s all new to me.
 I would appreciate it so much.”